 Thanks to a whole host of bearded celebrities and athletes, facial hair has found its following in recent years with A-listers like Justin Theroux and Tampa Bay quarterback Ryan Fitzpatrick rocking the look and raking in the dough.
 But what about those of us who are looking to climb the corporate ladder?
-Will having a us achieve glory, or hold us back while our clean-shaven counterparts pass us by?
+Will having a beard or moustache help us achieve glory, or hold us back while our clean-shaven counterparts pass us by?
 The answer, it seems, depends on a number of factors:

 1. What’s the Company Culture?